owensgl/intro-genomics/syllabus.md

 Assignments turned in after the 24 hour grace period without an extension will be be graded with a 20% penalty.

+Additionally, for pre-lecture questions, student grades will be based on  their best 10 out of 11 assigments.
+This allows students to not hand in 1 assignment without grade penalty.

 ### Assignment policy